leandog/atdd-with-puppies-python-behave/README.md

 ## Setup

-If you don't yet have a .venv directory (which will be the case on first checkout)
+If you don't yet have a .venv directory (which will typically be the case on first checkout)

 ```shell
 python3 -m venv .venv
 ```

+Setup your virtual environment and install dependencies:

 ```shell
 source .venv/bin/activate